 Permission to Work in the United States

-After you file your application for asylum, you may apply for employment authorization if:
+After you file your application for asylum, you may apply for a work permit (employment authorization) if:

-There is no government filing fee to apply for your first EAD if you have a pending asylum application or if you have been granted asylum.
+There is no government filing fee to apply for your first work permit if you have a pending asylum application or if you have been granted asylum.

 If you are granted asylum you may work immediately.
-You may apply for Employment Authorization Documents (EADs) for identification purposes, but it is not necessary.
+You may apply for Employment Authorization Documents (EADs) for identification purposes.

 Refugee/Asylee Relative Petitions